 Applicants to this hourly position should have completed TECM 2700 with a minimum grade of "A," have a minor or major in Technical Communication, maintain a semester and cumulative GPA of 3.0, and good standing with the University

 This is an hourly position available or renewed each semester based on performance.
-Interested students should apply through the Career Center Eagle Careers.
-The AY19 position# 1796816 will be open for applications August 6-31, 2018.
+Interested students should apply through the Career Center Eagle Careers when the position is advertised.

 TECM Lab Assistants